-This post is a little guide with the 6 Best ways for training to a half-marathon with success – how to prepare yourself in the best way.
+This post is a little guide with the 6 Best ways for training to a half marathon with success – how to prepare yourself in the best way.
 An important aspect that is often overlooked is about being able to reflect on goal setting and training.
 Many of us simply start with a training program that is not tailored to our personal capacity.
-Knowing these factors in advance (S.M.A.R.T – Model) will make it easier to move towards the goal.
+Knowing these factors in advance will make it easier to move towards the goal.

-When you have to train for a half-marathon, it is important that you set aside time to train at least 3 times a week.
+When you start training for a half-marathon, it is important that you have a plan and set aside time to train at least 3 times a week.
 The training is performed with variation, so you alternate between low-intensity training and high-intensity training.
 In this way, you also reduce the risk of injuries.

 You should plan your training, so you run the long runs at an easy to moderate pace, also called endurance training, corresponding to an intensity of 60-70% of your max. heart rate.

 In this way, the body slowly gets used to working for a longer period.
 To improve your shape and performance, you should also have higher-intensity training sessions.
 Running with higher intensity performs by using interval training.
 As you will experience, interval training has many positive impacts on both performance and your overall health profile.

 By Interval training, there is an alternation with breaks and work periods.
 Since there are breaks, you can run at a higher pace (intensity) during the work period.
 Interval training can be performed as Hill training, strides, pyramid training etc.

 Thus, there are many ways to train intervals and which ones are the best depends on the purpose of the training.
 You should be careful not to fall into the intensity trap, which means that it is important to train in a way where you ensure to balance the right intensity corresponding to 80-100% of your max. heart rate with the rest of the training in the period up to the race day.
 Hereby you avoid overtraining or getting injuries.